 United Response is a charity and private limited company providing care and support to vulnerable people in the UK.
 As such it is regulated by Companies House and the Charity Commission.
 This statement details the steps taken to prevent modern slavery within United Response, the parent company, and its wholly owned subsidiary United Response Services Ltd.

-The main purpose of United Response Services Limited is to carry out trading activities with local authorities on behalf of United Response.
-It does not have employees and United Response is the sole supply chain.
+The main purpose of United Response Services Limited is to contract to carry out trading activities with local authorities on behalf of United Response.
+It does not have employees and United Response is its sole supply chain.
 As such, the governance in place across United Response also applies to United Response Services Ltd where relevant.

 The Board of Trustees oversee governance procedures and delegate responsibilities to subordinate committees and the Chief Executive Officer.

-The CEO is supported by the Directors’ Team and ongoing delegations of authority are allocated in accordance with the schedule of delegated authorities.
+The Chief Executive Officer is supported by the Directors’ Team and ongoing delegations of authority are allocated in accordance with the schedule of delegated authorities.

 The governance structure and performance are further strengthened by the controls exercised by the HR team as part of the Recruitment and Selection Policy.